-Historically called "internship", the PG1 year is a combination of Urology at UWHC and various general surgery and surgical specialty rotations at UWHC, the VA, Meriter and TAC.
+Historically called "internship", the PG1 year is a combination of Urology at UWHC and various general surgery and surgical specialty rotations at UWHC, the VA, Meriter and UW Health East Madison Hospital.
 Rotations are divided into 4-week blocks to align with the General Surgery schedule.
-PGY1 residents spend five months on Urology; one 12-week rotation is spent on the UWHC White team and one 8-week rotation on the UWHC Red team.
-The UWHC White team focuses on benign urologic conditions including stone disease and voiding dysfunction, while the Red team is dedicated to urologic oncology.
+PGY1 residents spend six months on Urology; one 8-week rotation is spent on the UWHC Blue team, one 8-week rotation on the UWHC Red team and one 8-week rotation at UWHC or Meriter Hospital.
+The UWHC Blue team focuses on benign urologic conditions including stone disease and voiding dysfunction, while the Red team is dedicated to urologic oncology.
 Each intern will work with the junior and senior residents on their rotation.
 The PGY1 resident will spend a minimum of two half-days per week in clinic focusing on the fundamentals of general urology, stone disease, and urologic oncology.
 PGY1 residents will cover the inpatient floor pager during the day and will take home call twice per month while on Urology rotations.
 Per ACGME requirements, PGY1 residents will be directly supervised or indirectly supervised with direct supervision immediately available at all times.
 PGY1 residents spend 1-2 full days per week in the Operating Room.
 The focus for surgery during this year is on simple adult outpatient procedures, and, on occasion, assisting on more complex surgeries.
 Each surgical experience is completely supervised by an attending faculty.
-Attention is paid to learning proper surgical skills, instrument identification and handling, and the proper steps to simple surgical procedures.
-By the completion of the PG1 year, residents are expected to be able to perform steps of simple surgical procedures with minimal guidance, but always under careful supervision.
+Attention is paid to learning proper surgical skills, instrument identification and handling, and the proper steps to simple surgical procedures with minimal guidance, but always under careful supervision.

-The remainder of the PG1 year is spent on general surgery rotations at UWHC, TAC, the VA and Meriter.
+The remainder of the PG1 year is spent on general surgery rotations at UWHC, East Madison Hospital, the VA and Meriter.
 Each resident spends 4 weeks on the trauma service, transplant, colorectal surgery, and vascular surgery.
 While on surgical rotations, the PGY1 resident is directly supervised by the faculty attendings of those services.
 The General Surgery Program Director oversees the daily clinic/OR and call assignments of these services and provides timely evaluations to the Urology Program Director.

 A resident begins the first full year of Urology at UWHC, AFCH and VA.
 Rotations are divided into 2 month blocks.
-One rotation is spent on the UWHC White team, one on UWHC Night Float/Consults, two rotations on the UWHC/AFCH Peds team, and two on the VA team.
-The UWHC White team focuses on benign urologic diseases, the UWHC Night Float/Consult resident covers six nights a week and Emergency Department calls when not on night float, pediatric urology is the focus of the AFCH rotation, and the VA team manages the urologic needs of the veteran population.
+One rotation is spent on the UWHC Blue team, one on UWHC Night Float/Consults, two rotations on the AFCH Pediatric Urology team, and two on the VA team.
+The UWHC Blue team focuses on benign urologic diseases, the UWHC Night Float/Consult resident covers six nights a week and Emergency Department calls when not on night float, pediatric urology is the focus of the AFCH rotation, and the VA team manages the urologic needs of the veteran population.
 Each junior resident will work with senior residents on their rotation.
 Residents spend a minimum of 2 half-days per week in clinic focusing on the fundamentals of benign adult and pediatric urology.
 Residents see both new and follow-up patients and each patient interaction is supervised by the attending faculty.